sudosoph/docs/content/platform/environment/how-tos/blocking-requests.md

 The `ip_blacklist` field is applied to an environment (living at the same level as `origin` ).
 It is a list (array) of IP v4 addresses and/or [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) routing prefixes.

-The request blacklist is specified via an `ip_blacklist` property inside one of the `environment` objects found within the ``section.config.json`` file inside your Advanced Configuration tab of Aperture — for example:
+The request blacklist is specified via an `ip_blacklist` property inside one of the `environment` objects found within the ``section.config.json`` file inside your Advanced Configuration tab of Section Console — for example:

     {
         "proxychain": [],